BlenorTheGreat/Wall-for-Mac/README.md

 -----

-## Step Two: Configuration
+## Step Two: Keyboard Maestro Configuration

-Download Keyboard Maestro and grant it proper permissions.
+Open Keyboard Maestro and grant it proper permissions.
 It should prompt you for these, but if not, go to
 ```
 System Preferences > Security & Privacy > Click the lock in the bottom left corner to access permissions
 ```